zai1208/CPBoy-colour/README.md

         └── ** Put your roms in here **
 ```

 To load your Gameboy ROMs, put them into the `/CPBoy/roms/` directory.
-They should have the file ending `.gb`.
+They should have the file ending `.gbc`.
 CPBoy should then automatically detect the roms.

 ## Controls